 Should your child become ill or sustain an injury you will be contacted to pick him/her up at school.
-If we are unable to reach a parent, we will contact the person listed on the emergency card.
+If you are not at home we will contact the person listed on the emergency card.
 If no one is available, we will keep the student at school unless immediate medical assistance is required.
+In that case this assistance will be secured.

-9.9 LEAVING SCHOOL GROUNDS

-Students are not permitted to leave the school grounds during the school day unless a parent or guardian or approved adult signs the student out from school.
+9.9 LEAVING SCHOOL GROUNDS Students are not permitted to leave the school grounds during the school day unless a parent or guardian picks the child up.